 - Evaluate appropriate call lengths – While the length of each call will vary based on the specifics of the situation, you should be able to determine the appropriate overall length that most calls should strive for.
 This will provide your employees with guidelines to follow, helping ensure more consistent standards.

-- Make sure employees know what they are talking about – It is important to provide employees answering your phones with all necessary product or technical knowledge.
+- Make sure employees know what they are talking about – It is important to provide employees answering phones with all necessary product or technical knowledge.
 This will ensure they have the skills and ability to address the needs of customers calling for assistance.